コンテンツにスキップ

 Governor Kuroiwa:

 That's right.
-There was a crisis that threatened the continuation of the orchestra, and the Kanagawa Philharmonic Orchestra itself made various efforts to overcome it.
+There was a crisis that threatened the continuation of the organization, and the Kanagawa Philharmonic Orchestra itself made various efforts to overcome it.

-He would go everywhere, from small concerts to elementary school performances, and many other places, letting people enjoy music.
+He went everywhere, from small concerts to elementary school performances, and did all sorts of things to let people enjoy music.

 When they go to an elementary school and play with the school orchestra, or when the Kanagawa Philharmonic suddenly plays their school's song, the elementary school students, who don't know what it's all about at first, suddenly realize, "Hey, I've heard this before," and are able to experience the charm of music and orchestras.